New Report Alert: Top Ransomware Attacks of 2025. Being Prepared for 2026

 Enforce Multi-Factor Authentication: Secure everyone’s account with MFA.
 The use of MFA greatly reduces the chances of unauthorized access by requiring a secondary form of access verification.

-Conditional Access: With conditional access policies, set up to enforce rigorous limits based on real-time risk variables like the location of the user or device and patterns of behaviors.
+Conditional Access: With conditional access policies, set up to enforce rigorous limits based on real-time risk variables like the location of the user or device and patterns of behavior.

 Monitoring and Responding to Threats: Azure AD’s Identity Protection function is intended to make it easier to identify and respond to suspicious activities.
 Using sign-in patterns and other indicators, it can detect high-risk sign-ins and take measures like requiring MFA or blocking access.